minhdanh/pin_lock/README.md

 	* ✅  changing pin (requires current pin, new pin and new pin confirmation)

 #### Planned
-* ⬜️ TODO: Hiding the app preview only if pin code is enabled.
+* ✅  Hiding the app preview only if pin code is enabled.
-* ⬜️ TODO: Refine blocking authentication after `x` incorrect pin inputs
+* ✅  Refine blocking authentication after `x` incorrect pin inputs
-	* ⬜️ TODO: Make pin input `disabled` when authentication is blocked
+	* ✅  Make pin input `disabled` when authentication is blocked
-	* ⬜️ TODO: Pass the duration for which the authentication is blocked to the UI
+	* ✅  Pass the duration for which the authentication is blocked to the UI
 * ⬜️ TODO: Implement an optional secondary pin (like a safety question) that enables unlocking the app if the primary pin is forgotten
 * ⬜️ TODO: Add an optional logout button to the locked screen, enabling the user to change the account without uninstalling the app.